-We compiled 1,364 annual records of all dominant males alive between 1997 and 2014 that were genetically assigned at least one offspring across the whole data period (including entries of males siring no young in single years, n = 237 males).
-For each male, we determined the annual number of EGO (i.e., EGP success) and within-group offspring (i.e., WGP success).
+We compiled 1364 annual records of all dominant males alive between 1997 and 2014 that were genetically assigned at least one offspring across the whole data period (including entries of males siring no young in single years, n = 237 males).
+For each male, we determined the annual number of extra-group offspring, i.e. EGP success, and within-group offspring, i.e. within-group paternity (WGP) success.
 We then estimated the annual proportion of EGO sired by each dominant male (535 annual records from 233 males, excluding cases in which a male had an annual reproductive success of zero).
-In our paternity measures, we included only offspring that survived for at least three months to remove any potential bias on annual reproductive estimates resulting from differing catching efforts across years (which cause offspring to be caught at different ages in different years).
-Using these data, we assessed the relationship between male age and WGP, EGP, and the annual proportion of EGO sired by each male (i.e., the contribution of EGP to annual reproductive success).
+In our paternity measures, we included only offspring that survived for at least three months to remove any potential bias on annual reproductive estimates resulting from different years).
+Using these data, we assessed the relationship between male age and WGP, EGP, and the annual proportion of EGO sired by each male (i.e. the contribution of EGP to annual reproductive success).

-2.3 | Statistical analyses
+Statistical analyses

-We quantified within-individual effects of age on the production of EGO (i.e., longitudinal changes throughout an individual's lifetime).
-To separate out between-individual (population-level cross-sectional) effects of age (i.e., due to selective appearance and disappearance), we employed the method developed by van de Pol and Verhulst (2006).
-By including age of first reproduction and age of last reproduction (or longevity) in addition to age in the same mixed model, this approach allows us to quantify the within-individual effect of age (expressed by the age term) while controlling for selective appearance and disappearance (expressed by age of first and last reproduction/longevity, respectively).
-Here, we modelled selective appearance using the age of first dominance for males, to account for when they could potentially start breeding (virtually all paternity is obtained by dominant males in the Seychelles warbler; Raj Pant et al., 2019).
-Because females can reproduce before gaining dominance, we used the age at which females were first assigned an offspring as subordinates or the age of first dominance-whichever came first (subsequently termed "age of first dominance" for simplicity).
+We quantified within-individual effects of age on the production of EGO, i.e. longitudinal changes throughout an individual's lifetime.
+To separate out between-individual (population-level cross-sectional) effects of age, i.e. due to selective appearance and disappearance, we employed the method developed by van de Pol and Verhulst (2006).
+By including age of first reproduction and age of last reproduction (or longevity) in addition to age in the same mixed model, this approach allows one to quantify the within-individual effect of age (expressed by the age term) while controlling for selective appearance and disappearance (expressed by age of first and last reproduction/longevity, respectively).
+Here, we modelled selective appearance using age of first dominance for males, to account for when they could potentially start breeding (virtually all paternity is obtained by dominant males in the Seychelles warbler; Raj Pant et al., 2019).
+Since females can reproduce before gaining dominance, we used the age at which females were first assigned an offspring as subordinates or the age of first dominance - whichever came first (subsequently termed 'age of first dominance' for simplicity).
 Age at death (longevity) was used to model selective disappearance for both males and females.
-Individuals of unknown longevity (i.e., birds translocated to other islands or those that had not died by the end of 2018) were excluded from the analyses.
-The chronological age of individuals was always included as a fixed effect alongside age of first dominance and longevity so that it represents the withinindividual effect of age on EGP.
+Individuals of unknown longevity (i.e. birds translocated to other islands or ones that had not died by the end of 2018) were excluded from the analyses.
+The chronological age of individuals was always included as a fixed effect alongside age of first dominance and longevity so that it represents the within-individual effect of age on EGP.
 Chronological age, age of first dominance and longevity were all measured in years (integers).